netdata/netdata/packaging/installer/methods/kickstart-64.md

 This method uses a pre-compiled static binary to install Netdata on any Intel/AMD 64bit Linux system and on any Linux distribution, even those with a broken or unsupported package manager.

-To install Netdata from a binary package and get _automatic nightly updates_, run the following as your normal user:
+To install Netdata from a static binary package, including all dependencies required to connect to Netdata Cloud, and get _automatic nightly updates_, run the following as your normal user:

 ```bash
 bash <(curl -Ss https://my-netdata.io/kickstart-static64.sh)